DisembarkHost/disembark-connector/readme.md

 - One click connection string to [Disembark](https://disembark.host)

 **v1.0.0** - June 5th 2024
-- Intial release of Disembark.
+- Initial release of Disembark.
 Allows for full site WordPress backups to be made from [Disembark.host](Disembark.host)